seantrott/seantrott.github.io/research.md

 Human lexica are rife with ambiguity––words with the same *form*, but different *meanings*.
 Sometimes these meanings are entirely unrelated, as is the case for **homophony** (e.g., the *bark* of a dog vs. the *bark* of a tree); sometimes they are closely related, as in **polysemy** (e.g., the *chicken* in the yard vs. the *chicken* on the plate).

-Why would a communication system ostensibly evolved for efficient communication allow the reuse of the same signal for multiple meanings?
-Do homophones offer a benefit to languages and language users, or are they simply a (mostly harmless) "bug" in the system?
-And is polysemy subject to distinct selection pressures?
+Language is ostensibly evolved for efficient communication.
+Why would such a system tolerate such rampant ambiguity?

 Relevant papers and projects: